2020PB/police-brutality/reports/Oregon.md

 ### Federal officers respond to thrown water bottle with excessive force | July 26th

-After protesters allegedly threw a water bottle at federal officers, officers respond with a significant volley of tear gas, catching what appears to be a bystander pick-up truck, which then drives off.
+After protesters allegedly threw a water bottle at federal officers outside the courthouse, officers respond with a significant volley of tear gas, catching what appears to be a bystander pick-up truck, which then drives off.
 In addition, the canisters appear to light a small fire in the street.

 tags: bystander, less-lethal, protester, tear-gas

 id: or-portland-168

-geolocation:
+geolocation: 45.5162729,-122.6767797

 **Links**